 I wanted to add one more method onto this article that I have recently talked through with shooters who like to use the pulling through style of shot, but are fighting staying on target because of the release arm moving from one side to the other.
 I’ve been getting a lot of good feedback from the shooters I’ve shared this with and I enjoy shooting with this method as well.
 The ideology behind what I’m teaching to people is to move the pivot point from the release elbow to the outside finger on the release (such as the ring finger on a 3 finger release/ pinkie finger on a 4 finger release).

 What you will want to do is come to your anchor point, settle in and distribute weight across your fingers on the release evenly.
 The next step you’ll want to do is start to pull through, but the difference here is you will just pull straight back with the release arm versus trying to get the rotation out of the elbow using only back tension to fire the release.
 Make this pull a slow pull, and make sure you have the release adjusted to where you don’t start to shake from pulling too hard or have a miss fire from not being able to pull to your steadiest sight picture.
 As you are doing this, focus on shifting the pressure in your fingers over to your outside finger and use that finger as your pivot point.
-This shifting in weight to the outside finger will allow your brain to soften the ring finger and this will create your movement to fire the hinge.
+This shifting in weight to the outside finger will allow your brain to soften the index finger and this will create your movement to fire the hinge.
 This type of method is good for those that like to pull and see their float pattern get steadier, but have a hard time softening or yielding their release hand.